Provision of information on the procedure

 Information on the border procedure

 Asylum applicants detained at the border receive an information leaflet from AIMA, informing them of their rights and duties during the asylum procedure.
 AIMA did not specify in which languages the leaflet is available nor when it is distributed to applicants.
 Notably, the leaflet makes no reference to applicants’ rights in detention, the grounds of detention, and the differences between the refusal of entry and the asylum procedure.
-In the context of the right of reply of the authorities to the 2024 draft AIDA report, AIMA added that applicants receive information leaflets about the Dublin Regulation,[10] as per described above.
+According to AIMA, applicants receive information leaflets about the Dublin Regulation,[10] as per described above.

-According to CPR’s observation, applicants detained at the border seem to have very limited information regarding the circumstances that lead to detention.
-CPR is aware that in collaboration with PSP, IOM prepared leaflets regarding the procedure of refusal of entry and the rights in detention.
-As of the end of 2024, the leaflet had yet to be distributed.
+According to CPR’s observation, applicants detained at the border seem to have very limited information regarding the circumstances that lead to detention before contacting CPR and IOM.
+In collaboration with PSP, IOM prepared leaflets regarding the procedure of refusal of entry and the rights in detention.

 Child-friendly information